kivy/python-for-android/doc/source/commands.rst

 General arguments
 -----------------

-These arguments may be passed to any command in order to modify its behaviour.
+These arguments may be passed to any command in order to modify its behaviour, though not all commands make use of them.

 ``--debug``
   Print extra debug information about the build, including all compilation output.

+``--sdk_dir``
+  The filepath where the Android SDK is installed.
+This can alternatively be set in several other ways.

+``--android_api``
+  The Android API level to target; python-for-android will check if the platform tools for this level are installed.

+``--ndk_dir``
+  The filepath where the Android NDK is installed.
+This can alternatively be set in several other ways.

+``--ndk_version``
+  The version of the NDK installed, important because the internal filepaths to build tools depend on this.
+This can alternatively be set in several other ways, or if your NDK dir contains a RELEASE.TXT containing the version this is automatically checked so you don't need to manually set it.

 Distribution arguments